 Other agencies are used to enhance the variety of activities available and we take full advantage when these opportunities become available.
 For example, Liverpool John Moores University students deliver a year 6 Dance project and dance workshops.
 Talented children are signposted to local clubs and events to encourage them to develop their skills.
 Healthy living and positive attitudes towards Health Issues are investigated and promoted across the curriculum.
 We look at balanced diets and healthy diets in science, alongside what is not healthy.
+KS1 children have the opportunity to visit a restaurant and work with chefs to design a healthy main course.

-Philosophy For children (P4C) activities promotes positive attitudes towards looking after each other, and taking care of ourselves.
+Circle time, and Philosophy For children (P4C) activities promote positive attitudes towards looking after each other, and taking care of ourselves.
 We concentrate on healthy lifestyles, which include mental, emotional and spiritual health.

-Special events like Healthy schools Week highlight the importance of a balanced diet appropriate to children.
+Special events like Healthy Eating Week highlight the importance of a balanced diet appropriate to children.
 Parents of new children are encouraged to sample our excellent dining provision at new intake meetings, where families may experience examples of healthy school meals.